qualcomm/aimet/Docs/beta/opt-guide/quantization/on_target_inference.rst

 On-target inference
 ###################

-In order to run AIMET quantized model on a target device, users will need two things:
+In order to run AIMET quantized model on a target device, you need following two things:

 - an exported model,
-- an encodings JSON file containing quantization parameters(like **encoding min/max/scale/offset**) associated with each quantizers.
+- an encodings JSON file containing quantization parameters (like **encoding min/max/scale/offset**) associated with each quantizers.

-AIMET :class:`QuantizationSimModel` provides export functionality to generate both items.
+AIMET :class:`QuantizationSimModel` provides :func:`QuantizationSimModel.export` functionality
+to generate both the items.
 The exported model type will differ based on the framework used:

 .. list-table::
    :widths: 8 8